eventbrite/Casper-API-Tools/README.md

   ```
   $ python SetupCasperAPI.py
   Welcome to the Casper CLI setup.
 Please note that this will overwrite any configuration files you have previously configured.
+(Depending on OS X or macOS version, you may have to run this as `sudo`)

   Enter JSS URL in the form yourjss.jamfcloud.com: yourjss.jamfcloud.com
   Username: your-jss-username